iwebbo/yolov5-mouse-control/README.md

+#English Documentation
+Prerequisites
+Hardware:
+A computer capable of capturing the screen in real-time.
+An Arduino connected via a serial port (e.g., Arduino Uno).
+A USB cable to connect the computer and the Arduino.
+Software:
+Python 3.x installed on your machine.
+Required Python libraries (see Installation).
+A custom YOLOv5 model in .pt format (e.g., best_fornite.pt).
+Installation
+Install the required Python libraries:

+sh
+Copier
+Modifier
+pip install opencv-python torch pyautogui numpy pillow ultralytics Connect your Arduino and note the serial port being used (e.g., COM10 on Windows or /dev/ttyUSBx on Linux).

+Download or train your own YOLOv5 model and place it in the project directory.

+Configuration
+Arduino Serial Port: Modify the port variable in the script to match your Arduino's serial port.
+YOLOv5 Model: Ensure that the model file specified in load_yolov5_model() matches your custom model path (default: best_fornite.pt).
+Usage
+Run the Python script:

+sh
+Copier
+Modifier
+python mousecontrol_for_com_arduino_image_detect.py
+The program will capture the screen in real-time, detect objects, and move the mouse accordingly.

+Make sure to update these values according to your setup:

+python
+Copier
+Modifier
+port = 'COM10'  # Replace with the correct COM port (COMx on Windows, /dev/ttyUSBx on Linux)

+baudrate = 9600  # Adjust based on your Arduino input.
+Modify if latency issues occur to avoid overloading the Arduino.

+def load_yolov5_model(model_path='best_fornite.pt'):  # Replace with your model.
+In this case, we trained on a custom Fortnite dataset, using 326_head_body.pt from the repository.
+Features
+Real-time Object Detection: Uses YOLOv5 to identify objects on the screen.
+Mouse Control: Moves the mouse to the center of the detected object.
+Arduino Communication: Sends detected object coordinates via the serial port.
+Limitations
+Detection performance depends on the YOLOv5 model and screen capture speed.
+The project should be migrated to YOLOv8 & YOLOv11 for improved tracking (https://github.com/iwebbo/yolov8-tracking-fps).
+Ensure that the in-game resolution matches the resolution configured in the script (default: 1920x1080).
+Troubleshooting
+Mouse movement issues: Verify that the model is working correctly.
+The script runs in verbose mode, so logs should be available.
+Arduino not responding: Ensure the Arduino is connected to the correct serial port and the baudrate matches.
+Firmware issues: Check that the firmware is properly uploaded to your Arduino.
+Resolution mismatch: Ensure the mapped coordinates align with your screen resolution.

+#French Documentation
 # Contrôle de Souris Automatisé avec YOLOv5 et Arduino

 Ce projet utilise un modèle YOLOv5 personnalisé pour détecter des objets à l'écran et contrôler la position de la souris en fonction des objets détectés.
 Il envoie également les coordonnées des objets détectés à un Arduino via une communication série.